LiangliangNan/Easy3D/CONTRIBUTING.md

  `06d1dfe55a5eec2d4b650041cb529f5efdeadd31`) from Git;
  - any error/warning message you have observed;
  - snapshot(s) of the unexpected result (if available);
- - are you running Easy3D from remote desktop?
+ - are you running Easy3D from a remote desktop?
 If so, does the issue occur when running it natively?
  - does the issue occur for both Debug and Release modes or only one of them?
- - does the issue occur for other test data or for particular data only?
+ - does the issue occur for other test data or particular data only?
 Provide a small data that can trigger the issue;
  - if you made changes to the source code of Easy3D, a short and self-contained code example that can produce the issue.
  Just put it inline in the body text.
 If the bug is reproducible with one of the test programs or examples that come with Easy3D, simply mention that instead;
  - the full log file.
 By default it is located next to the executable program (unless you have modified the default path);